KeeSean Johnson: Atlanta Falcons

 On August 17, 2022, Johnson signed with the Atlanta Falcons.
 He was waived on August 30.

 Buffalo Bills

 On October 11, 2022, Johnson was signed to the practice squad of the Buffalo Bills.
 He signed a reserve/future contract on January 23, 2023.
+He was waived on August 29, 2023.

+Saskatchewan Roughriders

+On February 29, 2024, Johnson signed with the Saskatchewan Roughriders of the Canadian Football League.

 Personal life

-Johnson has admitted that he was not named after former NFL receiver Keyshawn Johnson, though KeeSean has met Keyshawn before.
+Johnson has confirmed that he was not named after former NFL receiver Keyshawn Johnson, though KeeSean has met Keyshawn before.
 Coincidentally, both KeeSean and Keyshawn have worn jersey number 19 in the NFL.